bagisto/bagisto-docs/create_package.md

  Steps to store data through repository :

 * Beginning with the creation of models, generally models are created using command stated below.
-The model is created on specified path/location.

->php artisan make:model HelloWorld --path=""
+>php artisan make:model HelloWorld

 * Now, at the same location create a model proxy file as 'HelloWorldProxy.php'.
 This Proxy class will extends  ModelProxy.
 Also, you have to add "use Konekt\Concord\Proxies\ModelProxy; " like below stated